 2 “topics that represent the organization’s most significant impacts on the economy, environment, and people, including impacts on their human rights” (GRI Standards Glossary 2021)

-Don’t miss the third and final part of our series on the 2021 GRI Standards revisions, where we’ll discuss how the GRI is redefining its approach to materiality and the concept of “material.”
+Read the third and final part of our series, GRI Standards Revisions Part 3: Revising Materiality, where we discuss how the GRI is redefining its approach to materiality and the concept of “material.”
 Subscribe to our blog updates to get the latest news delivered straight to your inbox.

 Want to learn more about how ADEC ESG can help your company take its reporting programs and strategy to the next level?
 Click here to check out our Disclosure and Reporting team and reach out for more info on our tailored solutions.